ZhangPeidong-Mack/PHBS_MLF_2019/README.md

 Zhong Lin(钟林) | 1801212992 | [zhong-lin-pku](https://github.com/zhong-lin-pku)

 ## Project goal
-Our goal is to predict trends of stocks and .
-We will use classifiers such as SVM, decision tree and random forest to predict trends of stocks and then compare advantages and disadvantages of each algorithm.
-Then we will use models such as linear regression, SVM, random forest and Multi-Layer Perceptron to predict specific prices, again we will compare advantages and disadvantages of each model.
-Other skills such as k-fold cross-validation will also be applied.
+Our goal is to predict trends of stocks based on the historicial data.
+We will apply classifiers such as SVM, decision tree, logistic regression and random forest to predict the trends of stocks and then compare advantages and disadvantages of each model.
+What's more, we can try to predict the trends of some specific stocks to test if our model is reliable in reality and to refine our model as well.

 ## Data Description
 We use trading data of Shenzhen Stock Exchange and Shanghai Stock Exchange from 2017-01-01 to 2019-12-31.
 Features include the opening price, closing price, highest price, lowest price, trading volume and turnover.
 The dataset is too large so we only upload part of it.
 Click [here](https://pan.baidu.com/s/1aaYOzaOtSxtKzsZU-PMNlg) with extraction code "nspy" if you want to see a complete version of our data.